The Old Markets

 Symi, Greece

-An intimate, elegantly restored hotel overlooking Symi’s pretty horseshoe harbour
+An intimate, elegantly restored hotel with a superb high-end restaurant and views overlooking Symi’s pretty horseshoe harbour

-An intimate, elegantly restored hotel overlooking Symi’s pretty horseshoe harbour
+An intimate, elegantly restored hotel with a superb high-end restaurant and views overlooking Symi’s pretty horseshoe harbour

-Amid the well-heeled holidaymakers jostling off the ferry, an unruffled figure in white stood out from the crowd.
-Andrew Davies, a soft-spoken Englishman, had come down to Symi’s pastel-hued harbour to escort us to his beautifully restored boutique hotel.
-He led us past glitzy yachts and ritzy restaurants, up well-worn steps and winding alleys, until we came upon some kittens romping outside an ornate wrought-iron gate.
+As we followed the well-heeled holidaymakers jostling off the ferry, Symi’s pastel-hued harbour provided a cheery welcome to this charming little island.
+Our route led us past glitzy yachts and waterfront restaurants, up well-worn steps and winding alleys, until we came upon some kittens playing outside an ornate wrought-iron gate.
+Andrew and Carlos greeted us, our hospitable hosts who've poured their passion into every corner of this stylish and sensitively restored boutique hotel.

 This is the old market, where sponges, spices, and silver were traded from 1884.
 Although a listed monument, the market had lain in ruins since it was bombed in 1944.
 After 5 years of painstaking restoration, a quietly opulent hotel emerged from the rubble, combining contemporary pleasures (percale linens, rain showers) with original features (flagstone floors, stone arches).
-In 2016, the neighbouring Captain's Mansion joined the ensemble, along with a secret courtyard garden and a lovely indoor pool.
+In 2016, the neighbouring Captain's Mansion joined the ensemble, along with a secret courtyard garden and an exclusive fine-dining restaurant led by Michelin-trained chefs.
 Our dream is to rent the whole place with friends – after all, the owners and their charming staff make you feel like special guests rather than paying customers.

 Highs